Technology-Notes/zacmanchester-kicksat-wiki/Getting-started-with-the-Sprite-Development-Kit.md

 There are several [tutorials](http://elabz.com/msp430-in-64-bit-ubuntu-12-04-linux-the-arduino-way/) [available](http://www2.sakoman.com/OMAP/how-to-develop-msp430-launchpad-code-on-linux.html) [online](http://forum.43oh.com/topic/2184-energia-linux-installation/) for getting Energia running on linux.

 ## Connecting the Hardware
+1. Unbox the development kit
+2. Because the solar cells run at a different voltage than the programmer, they must be disconnected before plugging in Sprite into the programmer to avoid damage.
+To do this, remove the small jumper on the left edge of the Sprite.
+After the Sprite has been disconnected from the programmer, you can replace the jumper.
+3. Plug the Sprite into the programmer.
+4. Connect the programmer to your computer's USB port.
+You should see a green LED illuminate on the programmer board.
+5. Run Energia (see above).

 ## Your First Sprite Program
+Once everything is connected and Energia is running it's time to write some code.
+We'll go through a basic example that will blink the LED on the Sprite.
+1. Make sure the correct microcontroller is selected.
+Click Tools->Board and make sure "Launchpad w/ cc430f5137" is selected.
+2. Click open, then under the "Basics" menu, select "Blink".
+We'll need to modify this code slightly to work on the Sprite.
+3. Looking at the source code, you'll notice two functions - "setup" and "loop".
+This is how all Arduino/Energia programs are structured.
+The setup code will run once when the microcontroller starts up, and then the loop code will run repeatedly thereafter.
+This code is configured to blink an LED attached to pin 14, but on the Sprite the LED is attached to pin 5.
+Replace the three instances of "14" with 5".
+4. To make sure our code compiles without any errors, click the "Verify" button (the round check mark button at the upper left of the Energia window).
+5. Now we're ready to load our code onto the Sprite.
+Click the "Upload" button (located to the right of the "Verify" button).
+After a few seconds, you should see the green LED on the Sprite illuminate, then turn on and off once per second.